ARM-FM: Automated Reward Machines via Foundation Models for Compositional Reinforcement Learning: Empirical Results

 \subsection{Sparse Reward Tasks}

 We first evaluate our method on the \texttt{MiniGrid} suite of environments, which are challenging due to sparse rewards.
-For these experiments, we use DQN \citep{mnih2013playing} as the base agent and compare our method (DQN+RM) with a baseline with intrinsic motivation (DQN+ICM) \citep{pathak2017curiosity}, an LLM-as-agent baseline from \citet{paglieri2024balrog}, as well as an unmodified DQN.
+For these experiments, we use DQN \citep{mnih2013playing} as the base agent and compare our method (DQN+RM) with a baseline with intrinsic motivation (DQN+ICM) \citep{pathak2017curiosity}, ReAct \citep{yao2023react} -- an LLM-as-agent baseline which generates reasoning traces as it acts in the environment \citep{paglieri2024balrog} -- as well as an unmodified DQN.
 In Appendix \ref{app:clip_baseline} we include results comparing to a VLM-as-reward-model baseline proposed by \citet{rocamonde2023vision}.
 The LARMs used to train our DQN+RM agent are shown in Appendix \ref{app:reward_machines}.

 \textbf{Our agent successfully solves a suite of challenging exploration tasks where all baselines fail}.
 We first present results on the \texttt{DoorKey} task in Figure~\ref{fig:doorkey_results}, showing performance across increasing grid sizes.
 Our method consistently outperforms the baselines in all settings, including fixed maps (top row) and procedurally generated maps where the layout is randomized each episode (bottom row).
 We provide an additional analysis of our method's success in Appendix \ref{app:rm_to_task_reward}.